 Distance: 22 km | Ascent: 150 m | Descent: 250 m | 6 hrs approx

 Today you can really enjoy the beauty of Galician countryside, as you walk on quiet tarmac lanes and dirt tracks from one hamlet to the next, passing beautiful examples of traditional architecture along the way.
 Your hotel*** is located in the heart of Lugo’s historical centre, just 100 m from the splendid Roman walls, a UNESCO World heritage site.

 Overnight: Hotel Pazo de Orbán

 From Lugo onward, several Caminos come together to join the main French Route (Camino Francés).
-Today you have a long walk (28 km) to reach the next accommodation, situated in Ferreira.
+Today you have a long walk to reach the next accommodation, situated in Ferreira.
 The route follows quiet country roads through wooded landscapes.
 You can easily shorten today’s stage by taking a taxi from Lugo.

 Overnight: A Lua do Camiño

 Distance: 14 km | Ascent: 150 m | Descent: 200 m | 4 hrs approx

 A shorter walking day today, beginning in Melide.
 You have now joined the French Route, or Camino Francés, which is the most popular of all the Camino variants.
 Suddenly, you find yourself among a multitude of pilgrims from all over the world, as you follow trails, country roads and footpaths parallel to the main road.
 Your accommodation for this evening is located just outside the village of Arzúa.

 Distance: 19 km | Ascent: 200 m | Descent: 225 m | 5 hrs approx